-The deck seat box has a 12 mm plywood reinforcement against which the extinguisher is installed.
-The plywood is laminated on the external wall of the box, and not visible by looking inside the box.
+The bottom of the driver side seat box has a 10 mm plywood reinforcement where the extinguisher is installed.
+The plywood is laminated in the glass fibre and hidden from direct view.
 For the exact location of the plywood, see the picture below.

-To install the seat box fire extinguisher:
+To install the driver seat box extinguisher:

-- Locate the 12 mm plywood enforcement. - Drill pilot holes to the interior glass fiber surface to avoid cracking it. - · Attach the bracket to the plywood using the screws. - Attach the extinguisher to the bracket and make sure it stays firmly in place and is easily accessible.
+- Drill pilot holes for the bracket screws to avoid cracking the glass fiber surface. - · Attach the bracket to the plywood using wood screws. - Attach the extinguisher to the bracket and make sure it stays firmly in place and easily accessible.

-Figure 2.7 Deck seat box fire extinguisher
+Figure 2.5 Location of driver seat box fire extinguisher

-1. Plywood reinforcement
+1 Plywood reinforcement